NCL Premier (Northern Ireland)

-The NIFL Premier Intermediate League (Known as the Playr-Fit NIFL Premier Intermediate League for sponsorship reasons) is the third level of the Northern Ireland Football League, the national association football league in Northern Ireland, and the highest intermediate division in Northern Ireland, occupying level three in the Northern Ireland football league system – below the NIFL Premiership (level 1) and NIFL Championship (level 2).
+The National Conference League Premier is the third level of the Northern Ireland Football League, the national association football league in Northern Ireland, occupying level three in the Northern Ireland football league system – below the NIFL Premiership (level 1) and NIFL Championship (level 2).
+It was created in 2026, following abolishment of the NIFL Premier Intermediate League, and is operated by the Northern Amateur Football League.

-The third level in Northern Irish football was known as the Irish League Second Division from 1999 to 2003, the Irish Second Division from 2003 to 2008, the IFA Interim Intermediate League from 2008 to 2009, the IFA Championship 2 from 2009 to 2013, and the NIFL Championship 2 from 2013 to 2016.
-The league is set to be replaced at the start of the 2026 season by a new conference league format.

 History

+The third level in Northern Irish football was known as the Irish League Second Division from 1999 to 2003, the Irish Second Division from 2003 to 2008, the IFA Interim Intermediate League from 2008 to 2009, the IFA Championship 2 from 2009 to 2013, the NIFL Championship 2 from 2013 to 2016.

 Under reforms agreed by the NIFL clubs in 2014, from 2016, when the previous Championship 1 acquired senior status, Championship 2 continued as the Premier Intermediate League, retaining its intermediate status and thus became the top intermediate league in Northern Ireland.

 In May 2023, the league was expanded to 14 teams, due to licensing issues with Warrenpoint Town and PSNI not having a league they can seamlessly be relegated into.
 Rathfriland Rangers joined the league for the 2023-24 season, along with Coagh United.

+In 2026, the NIFL Premier Intermediate League that had been operated by the Northern Ireland Football League, was replaced by the National Conference League (NCL) Premier under operation of the Northern Amateur Football League.
+Further NCL divisions, League One and League Two, which would become the fourth and the fifth tiers of football in Northern Ireland, are set to be created in 2027.